Supplemental Health Coverage

 The Importance of Supplemental Coverage

 As a former Division I athlete, I've been through two ACL surgeries and a serious groin injury that required surgery.
 Most athletes think they're covered — until they're injured and realize what insurance doesn't pay for.
 That experience taught me something most families don't realize until it happens — injuries don't just affect athletes physically and mentally, they often create real financial pressure for the entire family too.
-That's why NIL Wealth focuses on simple, affordable supplemental protection that supports families when real-life costs show up.
+That's why NIL Wealth Strategies focuses on simple, affordable supplemental protection that supports families when real-life costs show up.

 What Is Supplemental Health Coverage?